WING platform for performance (Hong Kong)

 TEAM: In cooperation with LEAD, IC laboratory for explorative Architecture & Design Ltd. G/F 1 Tai on Terrace, Sheung Wan, Hong Kong S.A.R. / www. l-E-A-D.pro

 Hong Kong’s neighbourhood Chai Wan is the next up-and-coming cultural hub on the island.
 As industrial activities are slowly disappearing from the area, the rough post-industrial urban fabric leaves behind a unique range of spaces and places that form the backdrop for an innovative creative scene.
-WING is the latest addition to what Chai Wan has on offer.
-Located on the top of a large waterfront industrial complex, this spacious loft / performance space is a versatile and flexible venue for contemporary dance, exhibitions, performances and events.
+WING is the latest addition to what Chai Wan has to offer.
+Located on top of a large waterfront industrial complex, this spacious loft / performance space is a versatile and flexible venue for contemporary dance, exhibitions, performances and events.

 The venue consists of two wings that open up onto a large terrace.
 The left wing contains a performance area with a brass volume as a backdrop that houses kitchen / bar facilities.
 The right wing is characterised by the ArtWall, a ten meter long, foldable wooden artwork which graphics symbolize the dynamic motion of the performances taking place.
 The wall operates as a lantern-like space divider between the second performance stage and offices hidden behind it, and the meeting area in front.
 The rooftop houses the third performance stage surrounded by green and with a stunning view of Chai Wan.

 Hidden where one would least expect it WING offers Hong Kong a rare place for creative expression.
 Hyper-flexibility and spatial efficiency are pushed to the maximum to allow the project’s ambitious programme.
-Careful selected materials, geometries, craft and techniques give the space its unique, warm and charismatic identity.
+Carefully selected materials, geometries, craft and techniques give the space its unique, warm and charismatic identity.
 With frequent events and happenings scheduled throughout the year WING aims to stimulate, facilitate, exhibit and inspire Hong Kong.

 WING is a Hong Kong based non-profit organisation for performance founded in 2015 by Leslie Van Eyck focusing on the crossover between dance, visual art theatre and other hybrid art practices.